TYPO3 Neos UX research

 Gathering such advisory at the highest levels of expertise is expensive compared to what the TYPO3 community has previously been used to spending.
 It is, however, the hope of the budget owner that it is acknowledged how important it is that we assist product innovation & development by acquiring knowledge, assuring proper feedback and outside challenging of our ideas – and at the same time connect to the best experts in the field.
 This way, we also make sure that more people become aware of our product and can help us gain momentum in a market where commercial CMS vendors spend far more than TYPO3 – on marketing, analyst relations, roadmap clarification and product development.

-RE: TYPO3 Neos UX research - Added by Marcus Schwemer over 4 years ago
+RE: TYPO3 Neos UX research - Added by Marcus Schwemer almost 5 years ago

 thanks for your explanation of your application, It is the most lengthy in this application process ... full of valuable information but hard to read ... due to the website-layout.